sectorsedgecommunity/mapping-docs/docs/json/gamemodes/salvage_settings.md

 ```

 ## `meteor` block attribute
 The `meteor` block attribute marks the index as the block the meteor is made out of.
 There can only be one meteor index.
-In the past there was the `meteordepleted` block attribute for meteors that were depleted. (confirm this)
+In the past, there was the `meteordepleted` block attribute for meteors that were depleted.

 ## CanisterSpawns
 This would determine where canister locations in Old Salvage are.
 This no longer does anything, but is still a valid field.